 Check out Modesto City Schools Scholarship Bulletin!

-►Scholarship searching???
-Naviance also has a great feature called “ Scholarship Match & Scholarship Search”.
-Log into your Naviance account, click on “Colleges” tab, scroll down, then click on either Scholarship Match or Scholarship Search.
+Scholarship searching???
+Naviance also has a great feature called “ Scholarship Search”.
+Log into your Naviance account, click on “Colleges” tab, scroll down, then click on Scholarship Search.

 Scholarship Tip: Once you've decided what college you will attend in the fall, be sure to check out the scholarships that are being offered by the college/university you chose.
-The single largest source of scholarships comes from the colleges themselves.
+The single largest source of scholarships comes for the colleges themselves.
 Always check the financial aid/scholarship link at the websites of the colleges you want to attend.
 It might make a difference in which college you choose.

 Scholarship Tip: Corporations or unions that your parents work for often sponsor scholarships for dependent children.
 Ask your parents to check with their company or union to see if scholarships are offered through their workplace.